Quantum cohomology and toric minimal model programs: Introduction

 An interpretation in terms of critical points that lie over the interior of the moment polytope is given in Proposition \ref{closure}.
-A reformulation of our main result is in the case $\alpha = \omega$ the symplectic class:
+We will prove the following identification with the Jacobian ring: